 Magnetic Field Manipulation

 Magneto's mutant power gives him mastery over all forms of magnetism.
 He can perceive the magnetic forces of the Earth as well as the bio-electrical patterns of all living beings.
 He can draw on and use the magnetosphere of the planet, which extends far into space.
 Magneto can use his vast power to reshape even the most indestructible metals, including the adamantium in Wolverine's skeleton.
-He been shown controlling the most insignificant magnetic particles in the both atmosphere and in living beings, reversing their blood flow or ripping out any ferrous elements through their tissues.
+He's been shown controlling the most insignificant magnetic particles in both the atmosphere and in living beings, reversing their blood flow or ripping out any ferrous elements through their tissues.

 Magneto can create electromagnetic fields strong enough to manipulate non-ferrous items, though he may be using anti-gravity fields to do this.
 He has demonstrated the ability to lift thousands of tons with his magnetic powers, although the greater he exerts himself the greater the physical and mental stress he undergoes.
 Magneto has the ability to increase his physical attributes by directing his magnetic powers inward.
 He has been seeing increasing his physical strength and durability, as well as his speed and reaction time.